- International Fees

 Course Overview

-Following on from COMP 2701, students continue their exploration of procedural programming with C to build software applications.
-COMP 2801 assumes students have prior knowledge of programming concepts with Java and procedural programming using C. After a brief review of introductory C, students move on to more advanced C concepts including scope, storage, linkage, and memory models.
-Participants will practice how to build commercial quality applications using the standard C library.
-T opics include implementing selected data structures and algorithms in C, using linked lists, binary trees and managing large C programs with multiple files.
+Following on from COMP 2701, students will continue their hands-on exploration of procedural programming with C and build software applications.
+COMP 2801 assumes students have significant prior knowledge of programming concepts with Java and procedural programming using C. After a brief review of introductory C, students move on to more advanced C concepts including scope, storage, linkage, and memory models.
+Topics include implementing selected data structures and algorithms in C, using linked lists, binary trees and managing large C programs with multiple files.
 Labs and exercises use a variety of skills to debug programs and use complex control statements, and advanced functions with pointers, arrays, and strings.
-COMP 2801 is an elective for Applied Software Development (ASD) and required for the Computer Systems Certificate (CSC).
-Upon completion, successful students will be able to build and deploy a modular multi-file C program to industry standards.
+Participants will practice step by step how to build commercial quality applications using the standard C library.
+(COMP 2701+ COMP 2801) are equivalent to COMP 2511 and COMP 2510 in the CST Full-time Diploma.
+COMP 2801 is an elective for Applied Software Development (ASD) and required for the Computer Systems Certificate (CSC) and is a prerequisite for COMP 3603 - Application Development with C++.
+Upon successful completion, students will be able to build and deploy a modular multi-file C program to industry standards.

 Prerequisite(s)